stormchaserroleplaying/stormchaserRPG/Spells/1/Transmutation/index.md

 The target is considered on size category greater for the purposes of [lifting and carrying](https://stormchaserroleplaying.com/stormchaserRPG/Attributes/Strength/#lifting-and-carrying).

+## Beast Shape
+*1st Level Transmutation*<br>
+**Casting Time:** 2 Actions<br>
+**Range:** Self<br>
+**Components:** V, S, M *(A piece of the animal whose form you are taking.)*<br>
+**Duration:** 10 minutes per mana expended

+You magically assume the shape of a beast that you have seen before.
+When the duration ends, you revert to your normal form, unless you expend further mana.
+You can revert to your normal form earlier by using 1 action on your turn.
+You automatically revert if you fall unconscious, drop to 0 stamina, or die.

+While you are transformed, the following rules apply all forms that you take:
+* You retain all of your attribute scores and walking speed, though they can be modified as shown below depending on the chosen form.
+You also retain all your skill and defence proficiencies.
+* You can't speak while in beast form.
+Any action that requires hands is limited to the capabilities of your beast form.
+* You can’t cast spells.
+However, transforming doesn’t prevent you from sustaining a spell that you’ve already cast, or prevent you from taking actions that are part of a spell, such as *call lightning*, that you’ve already cast.
+* You retain the benefit of any features from your talents, species, or other source and can use them if the new form is physically capable of doing so.
+However, you can’t use any of your special senses, such as low-light vision, unless your new form also has that sense.
+* Your gear is absorbed into your new form.
+Any persistent magical bonus granted by the gear still applies, however you cannot use any feature of your gear that requires you to activate it.
+* When using 2 or more mana to cast this spell, all prior options still apply.

+When cast using 1 mana the following apply:
+* You can take the form of small- or medium-sized beast.<br>
+  a.
+If you take the form of a small-sized beast, you gain a +2 bonus to your Dexterity score and +1 natural DR bonus.<br>
+  b.
+If you take the form of a medium-sized beast, you gain a +2 bonus to your Strength score and a +2 natural DR bonus.
+* Your form has a natural unarmed [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) - a bite, claw, horn, or other appropriate attack.
+Make a melee weapon attack roll using your unarmed proficiency.
+Choose your Dexterity or Strength bonus to the attack and damage rolls.
+On a hit, it does 1d4 (small) or 1d6 (medium) damage of an appropriate type - bludgeoning, piercing or slashing.
+* Your form can have one of the following special movement speeds: burrow 5 feet, fly 20 feet, swim 30 feet, climb 30 feet.
+This movement must be appropriate to the chosen form.
+If no special movement is selected, then you can increase your walking speed by 10 feet.
+* Choose one sense as a keen sense - hearing, sight or smell.
+You gain +1d to Perception checks using the chosen sense.
+Alternatively, you can choose that your form has low-light vision or darkvision to a range of 30 feet.

+When cast using 2 mana the following apply:
+* You can take the form of tiny- or large-sized beast.<br>
+  a.
+If you take the form of a tiny-sized beast, you gain a +4 bonus to your Dexterity score, a -2 penalty to your Strength score and +1 natural DR bonus.<br>
+  b.
+If you take the form of a large-sized beast, you gain a +4 bonus to your Strength score, a -2 penalty to your Dexterity score and a +3 natural DR bonus.
+* The damage for your natural unarmed [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) is 1 (tiny) or 1d8 (large).
+* Choose an additional sense - hearing, sight or smell - as a keen sense, blindsight to a range of 10 feet, low-light vision, or darkvision.
+* Choose a special attack action that is appropriate to your form - [charge](), [constrict](), [grab](), [poison](), [pounce](), [rake](), [rend](), [trample]() or [trip]().

+When cast using 3 mana the following apply:
+* You can take the form of huge-sized beast.
+You gain a +6 bonus to your Strength score, a -4 penalty to your Dexterity score and a +5 natural DR bonus.
+* The damage for your natural unarmed [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) is 2d6, and has a range of 10 feet.

 ## Catapult
 *1st Level Transmutation*<br>
 **Casting Time:** 2 Actions<br>